dwyl/image-classifier/README.md

 We firstly capture the audio and upload it to the server.

+The process is quite similar to the image upload except that we use a special Javascript hook to record the audio and upload it to the Phoenix Liveview.

 We use a form to capture the audio and use the `MediaRecorder API`.
 The Javascript code is triggered by an attached hook `Audio` declared in the HTML.
 We use a `live_file_input` and will append the code server side.
 We also let the user listen to his audio by adding an [embedded audio element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/audio) `<audio>` in the HTML.
 Its source is the audio blob as an URL object.

 We also add a spinner to display that the transcription process is running, in the same way as we did for the captioning process.
 We introduce a Phoenix component to avoid code duplication.

 In `page_live_html.heex`, add the following snippet of code.